bunkerlab-dev/tinybases/README.md

 1. Install [Docker].

-2. Download the automated build from the public [Docker Hub Registry] located at [tinybases/debian].
+2. Download the automated builds from the public [Docker Hub Registry] located at [tinybases].

 ## Usage